vimlet/eon/eon-docs/md/tutorial/[2]Introduction.md

 ## Scripting

-Since Eon template engine treats interpolated code as plain sanboxed javascript you can exploit it to your own advantage and create logic based content.
+Since Eon template engine treats interpolated code as plain sandboxed javascript you can exploit it to your own advantage and create logic based content.

 ```[html]
 <template>